socialinnovationsinc/int20140225/README.md

 Update the UITableViewDatasource and UITableViewDelegate to reveal the final instruction

 **Bonus:** Our test app isn't quite ready for iPad yet.
-Please modify the project so that it will run the iPhone verion on an iPad.
+Please modify the project so that it will run the iPhone version on an iPad.